Current MESL Data

 The annual budget presents the opportunity for taking substantive steps towards achieving a social protection system that ensures minimum income adequacy and enables a life with dignity.
 This …

-This briefing analyses the impact of Budget 2024, applying the MESL data to examine the impact of the announced measures on income adequacy.
-This involves assessing the degree to which changes to …
+The briefing analyses the impact of Budget 2025, applying the MESL data to examine the impact of the announced measures on income adequacy.
+The briefing discusses inflation and the change in minimum …

 MISc.ie Minimum Income Standard Calculator